stackArmor/DocMachina/README.md

 	- Never use eval() or Function() constructor with user data

 #### 5.3 Content Security Policy (CSP)
-Allow 'unsafe-inline' for styles as this is standard for Electron apps and poses minimal risk in our offline context.
+Allow 'unsafe-inline' for styles as this is standard for Electron apps and poses minimal risk in an offline context.

 #### 5.4 Input Length Restrictions
 - maxLength="500" attribute on all input fields